 Beginning dance students wear a black leotard, white tights, white ballet shoes, black tap shoes, and they twirl a Starline brand baton.
 I do not require you buy dance wear from me but I can completely outfit a beginner for $90.00 including tax.

-The beginner classes will each perform two dances in our Thirty-Ninth annual Spring Recital June 11, 2017 at the Stevens Center in Winston Salem.
+The beginner classes will each perform two dances in our Fortieth annual Spring Recital June 3, 2018 at the Stevens Center in Winston Salem.
 I believe having a performance at the end of the year helps give meaning and value to the students’ experience.
 Performing motivates students to learn before the show and accelerates their desire to learn after the show.
 We usually order costumes in January.
 Beginners need only one costume.
 Last year they cost $46.50 plus tax.
 Recital is a large part of the Dance Studio experience.
 The memories made then are carried for years.
-I encourage you to bring your daughter to the show so that she can see girls her own size and age on stage in costume performing.
-I will have vouchers available in May.

 The Vogler Studio Parade Corps has been twirling in Christmas parades since 1978.
 In 2016 we twirled batons and danced to music in parades in Winston-Salem and Lewisville.
 This year plan to watch but I would expect you to perform with us next year.